Scents cradle memories within them.

 We lived within reach of the ocean as children.
-It was always walk-able.
-I have fond memories of the sea and it is those scents I am thinking of now; the smell of distant seaweed, the salt-spray aroma of the rushing wind.
-The crush of waves on jagged rocks.
-Writer and poets inspired by powerful beauty.
-I am thinking of my father.
-My father, the fisherman who was not a fisherman.
-I am thinking of my first real taste of the ocean.
+Always walkable.
+I have fond memories of the sea and it’s those scents I’m thinking of; the smell of distant seaweed, the salt-spray aroma of the rushing wind.
+The crush sound of waves on jagged rocks.
+Writers and poets are inspired by the sea’s powerful beauty.
+I’m thinking of my father.
+My father, the fisherman who wasn’t a fisherman.
+I’m thinking of my first real taste of the ocean.

 Just a touch against skin and a swell breaks against the shore.

 My father was a builder.
 He built many things.
 Furniture.
 Houses.
 It’s interesting to think even though he has been dead some years, there are buildings dotted around the town that he helped construct.
 I learned many things from him: how to miter corners on a cabinet, how to use a wood lathe to chisel the leg of a chair—how to assemble (and disassemble) a bicycle.
 (For a few years he also ran a bicycle business, so the warm earthy scent of tire rubber is another fond childhood memory).
 Fishing was not one thing he taught me.
 Although he tried.

 One autumn day we drove to the local wharf where fishing, crayfish and other boats hung suspended like spiders, buoyed over a dark web of still water.
-Down a winding pier there was a spot reserved for amateur anglers.
+Down a winding pier a spot reserved for amateur anglers.
 Winter was near and we were wrapped up warm in tartan scarfs and pea-coats.

 “Patience,” my father told us was the greatest virtue for a successful catch.
 My brother and I were 5 and 7 respectively, so not exactly overflowing with patience.
-After a half hour of staring at a stationary piece of nylon string on a rod, our patience was admittedly, running thin.
+After a half hour of staring at a stationary piece of nylon string on a rod, even that was running thin.

 My brother cried out suddenly with excitement.
 A bite.
-The fishing rod was going crazy in all directions.
-It was big.
+The fishing rod going crazy in all directions.
+Big.
 A tuna?
 A shark?
 That would be cool.
 “A log,” my dad suddenly dispelled our premature rush of enthusiasm.